remotesynth/certifiedfreshevents/content/sessions/rise-of-developer-community.md

 When built properly, maintained actively, and measured correctly, these efforts are among the best word-of-mouth "marketing" for developers, a group of people with a historical and notorious disdain for traditional tactics.
 Unfortunately, we all too often see this optimized for the wrong metrics and reasons, leaving developers running for the hills.

 In this presentation, we’ll explore the evolving role of community in technology.
 From humble user groups and IRC to modern communities of practice or product.
-Alon